apigear-io/apigear-docs/docs/sdks/cpp14-sdk.md

-# C++ 14 SDK Blueprint
+# C++ 14 SDK template

 The C++ 14 code SDK generates C++ 14 conform interfaces to be implemented by the developers.
 If scaffolding is switched on it will also generate a full project with CMake, Conan and test support.
 The project will scale with new API modules.

-Following blueprint feature switches are supported:
+Following template feature switches are supported:

 - Basic - Only creates the interface files for you
 - Scaffold - Creates a full project with reference implementation and build system support.